atom/atom/docs/creating-a-theme.md

 of CSS).
 Don't worry if you haven't heard of LESS before; it's just like CSS, but with a few handy extensions.

-Atom supports two types of themes _UI_ and _syntax_.
+Atom supports two types of themes: _UI_ and _syntax_.
 UI themes style elements such as the tree view, the tabs, drop-down lists, and the status bar.
 Syntax themes style the code inside the editor.